-Hot or cold fresh tomato soup pairs well with so many types of meals.
+Hot or cold fresh tomato soup, flavored with basil and other fresh herbs, pairs well with so many types of meals.
 Make with summer’s most flavorful tomatoes for best results!
 And it’s so easy — most of the (few) ingredients in this fresh tomato soup recipe just get tossed in the blender.

 This creamy tomato basil soup recipe is a gift to gardeners with a bumper crop of summer tomatoes.
 Non-gardeners can make this soup with summer tomatoes from the local farm market or CSA, of course.

-If you’re looking for a summer soup that’s ready in little time, this is a fantastic choice.
-It’s just as good served hot or warm as it is fully chilled.
+If you’re looking for a summer soup that’s ready in little time, this is a great choice.
+It’s as good served hot or warm as it is fully chilled.

 What to serve with fresh tomato soup